jtoniolo/task_mastery/README.md

-# email_sweeperr
+# TaskMastery

 ## Project Description

-The project aims to build an open-source alternative to Clean.Email, with additional tools for organizing and cleaning out inboxes.
-My personal inbox is in sore need of some tidying up!
+Welcome to TaskMastery, an open-source productivity assistant designed to help you effortlessly organize and manage your digital life.
+Our MVP focuses on creating a powerful alternative to Clean.Email, providing additional tools to declutter and organize your inbox efficiently.

-## Purpose
+## Project Purpose

-I'm writing this app to familiarize myself with NestJS and v19 of Angular.
-One of the reasons I've picked TypeScript/Node for the API is lower development overhead, given the small scope of this project.
-I'm already familiar with Angular and prefer its more OOPy approach.
+I’m writing this app to familiarize myself with NestJS and v19 of Angular.
+One of the reasons I’ve picked TypeScript/Node for the API is lower development overhead, given the small scope of this project.
+I’m already familiar with Angular and prefer its more OOPy approach.

+Stay tuned as we expand TaskMastery to become your ultimate productivity companion!

-## Scope
+## MVP Features
+- **Inbox Organization**: Automatically sort, label, and archive emails to keep your inbox clean and manageable.
+- **Unsubscribe Management**: Easily unsubscribe from unwanted newsletters and promotions.
+- **Label Management**: Streamline and customize your email labels for better organization.

+### Scope of the Project
-The scope of the project is to build a tool for cleaning out Gmail inboxes.
-The project will be a contribution to the self-hosted community.
+The scope of TaskMastery is to build a tool for cleaning out Gmail inboxes, aimed at contributing to the self-hosted community.
 The app will include various filters and groupings to find and action emails (archive, delete, label, auto-unsubscribe).
-These will include older than; between dates; group by sender; group by sender domain; group by label.
+These will include:

+- **Older Than**: Find and action emails older than a specified date.
+- **Between Dates**: Filter emails within a specific date range.
+- **Group by Sender**: Organize emails by individual senders.
+- **Group by Sender Domain**: Group emails from the same domain.
+- **Group by Label**: Sort emails based on existing labels.

 We will include a subject preview for groupings to allow for "surgical" cleaning instead of just bulk cleaning.
-The project will also include a module for organizing and cleaning labels (merge, delete, add, etc...)
+Additionally, the project will feature a module for organizing and cleaning labels (merge, delete, add, etc.).

+## Future Enhancements
+Looking ahead, TaskMastery aims to integrate with various tools and platforms to further enhance personal productivity:

+- **YNAB Integration**: Automate and improve financial tracking with enhanced reporting and subscription management.
+- **PaperlessNgx Integration**: Automatically file attachments from your email for seamless document management.
+- **Google Calendar Integration**: Smart scheduling and task management to optimize your daily routine.
+- **Personal Chore Management**: Comprehensive personal task and chore management to keep your home life organized.

+## Stack

+- **Backend**: NestJS, TypeScript, Node.js
+- **Frontend**: Angular v19
+- **Database**: MongoDB
+- **Tests**: Jest

 ## Getting Started